Emergency First Aid

 What is required to pass the Emergency First Aid course?

 On completion of the Highfield accredited training, the delegate should have greater knowledge of first aid.
-They should know how to record and report accidents of occupational injuries.
+They should know how to record and report accidents of workplace injuries.
 They will be able to confidently administer basic life support and know the recovery position.

 The delegate must have a good knowledge of written and spoken English and be aged 18+.